Pinamar railway station (1949): History

 By 1904 the Buenos Aires Great Southern Railway connected Constitución (Buenos Aires) with Mar del Plata through a line from north to south that has stops in Chascomús, Maipú, among others.

 Nevertheless, the agricultural producers that lived next to the Atlantic coast were forced to make long trips driving their cattle to the BAGSR stations so there was not any railway line that ran next to the coast.
 For that reason they requested the BAGSR to build a branch so they could commercialise their goods avoiding so long trips.
 Furthermore, one of those producers sold part of his lands to the company could build there the "Divisadero" station (today, General Madariaga), located on the km 71,68 of the branch from General Guido.

 That branch built from Gral.
 Guido reached Juancho on November 7, 1907.
-By 1912 the tracks were extended to Vivoratá (with three intermediate statons built), where it connected with the main line Constituación – Mar del Plata, making it an alternative way for trains between both points in case there was a problem on the main path.
+By 1912 the tracks were extended to Vivoratá (with three intermediate stations built), where it connected with the main line Constituación – Mar del Plata, making it an alternative way for trains between both points in case there was a problem on the main path.

 In 1913 a group of Belgian entrepreneurs inaugurated Ostende, a village in the coast built on a land they had bought to the Guerrero family.
 To go to Ostende, passengers went by train to Juancho, then being transported by horse-drawn carriages to "Colonia Tokio" where they took a narrow-gauge railway (Decauville) to Ostende.
 On economic grounds, the coming of the train helped the zone to increase its production.
 Apart from cattle, producers commercialised apples and firewood, for which some small branches were built.
 One of those branches reached the point where the intersection of RP 11 and RP 74 is placed today, very close to the entrance to Pinamar.
 Nevertheless, most of those branches would be lifted in the 1940s.

 When the entire railway network was nationalised in Argentina in 1948, managers of BAGSR's successor, Ferrocarriles Argentinos, thought about using those old freight branches for a passenger service to Pinamar.
 After some studies, works began and in August 1949, the first Constitución – Pinamar service was opened to public.
 The Pinamar station was placed where today stays a park, on Av.
 Constitución e/ Apolo y Av.
 Intemedanos.

 The first services were run by Ganz railcars that had been also used by the Argentine State Railway to run services to Bariloche.
-However, subsecquent services to Pinamar would be run by Drewry vehicles.
+However, subsequent services to Pinamar would be run by Drewry vehicles.
 The Constitución – Pinamar service was run for 18 years until December 12, 1967, when the service was definitely closed.
 Tracks were lifted in the 1970s.